einbahnstrasse/MUS218A-Soundscapes-FA2025/schedule.md

 {% include video id="HfrOSJRCsfM?si=qtcWy8OB4TCnUcUa" provider="youtube" %}

-_Sari Raras_, the Javanese form of gamelan, accompanied by dancers.
+_Sari Raras_, a gamelan ensemble based on the Javanese form of gamelan accompanied by dancers.
 University of California, Berkeley, under the direction of Midiyanto, gamelan master.

 * [Alice Shields, _Study for Voice and Tape_ (1968)](https://youtu.be/0OO0X9cqug8?feature=shared){:target="_blank"}